 Always keep your personal computer offline when not at home and your email accounts password protected.
 Traveling nurses should avoid using obvious passwords such as the last four digits of a SS number, a birth date or other easy-to-obtain password possibilities.

-4. Keep your personal information in a secure travel nurse housing location and keep your schedule to yourself
+4. Keep your personal information in a secure location and keep your schedule to yourself

 It’s best to secure personal documents and identification when leaving them behind for the day.
-There’s no need to keep others abreast of your daily travel nurse schedule or activities unless absolutely necessary.
+While social media makes it easy to do, there’s no need to keep others up-to-date on your daily travel nurse schedule or activities unless absolutely necessary.

 5. Never leave important documents or identification behind when you move.
 Shred everything you don’t need